softspring/media-bundle/README.md

 ## License

-This package is free and released under the [MIT license](LICENSE).
+This package is free and released under the [AGPL-3.0 license](LICENSE).